influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/guides/calculating_percentages.md

 ---
-title: Calculating Percentages in a Query
+title: Calculating percentages in a query
-description: ---
+description: Percentages can be calculated using basic math operators available in InfluxQL.
+This guide walks through use-cases and examples of calculating percentages from two values in a single query.
 menu:
   influxdb_1_5:
     weight: 50